 But not to worry!
 Although any one particular game where you get mana hosed might be aggravating and unfun, variance in the number of lands you can draw is actually something that enriches Magic and helps to make it the game it is.

 There are things you can do to manage being mana hosed and mana flooded, both in deck building and in game play.
 It all starts with doing a good job of building your mana base and your mana curve, but here are a few other tricks you can use.

 To mitigate the risks of mana flood, one thing you can do is look for mana sinks.
 Mana sinks are cards that, while not necessarily expensive in themselves, can make use of your extra mana in late-game scenarios.

 To view the entire cards, check them out in the Card Image Gallery.

 Note that it's completely normal to draw eight, nine, or even more lands in the course of a long game.
 When you have a mana sink in play, you might still prefer to draw more spells, but when you inevitably start drawing more lands than you need, at least you can put them to some use.

 My best piece of advice is simply to recognize that drawing the wrong number of lands is a normal part of the game.
 Try your best not to be frustrated by it.
 A common pitfall for a new player is to overcompensate by adding or removing lands from a deck after every mana hosing or mana flood.
 If, after a couple of dozen games, you notice a pattern of things working out poorly, it's good to learn from that and be ready to adapt.
-The point is not to let short-term frustration overcome rational decision-making.
+The point is to not let short-term frustration overcome rational decision-making.

-Hopefully that example gave a basic sense of what you should be thinking about when building a mana base.
+Hopefully, that example gave a basic sense of what you should be thinking about when building a mana base.